-During the Covid-19 pandemic, but also during future disruptions, IT leaders will be expected to cut total costs while also delivering transformational services.
+During the Covid-19 pandemic, but also during future disruptions, IT leaders have been expected to cut total costs while also delivering transformational services.
 How can this be done?

 As we have seen by the rapid switch to home working in organisations built for office environments, IT is more front and centre to the success of business than ever before.
 As business comes to terms with the human and economic costs of Covid-19 and further disruptions to follow (such as Brexit), IT will also be expected to reduce total costs whilst delivering these transformational services and supporting the reduction of business operational costs.